Aron-M/SLIGO-POD-HOUSE-RENTAL-2ND-SUBMISSION/README.md

 Fontawesome was used to obtain various icons used within the website, such as within the the INCLUDING section as well as THINGS TO DO section of the page.

+#FOR YOUR ATTENTION

+The following README is incomplete as of here onwards.
+Kindly see DISCLAIMER.md for further details.